You can export a data file that describes the project and enables you to re-create it either with related media or by using another editing system.

 Exporting a Final Cut Pro XML file from Premiere Pro turns merged clips into nested sequences in Final Cut Pro.

+Note that exporting a Final Cut Pro XML file from Premiere Pro turns merged clips into nested sequences in Final Cut Pro.
 Premiere Pro and Final Cut Pro 7 (and earlier) can share Final Cut Pro XML files for data exchange.
-To exchange information between Final Cut Pro X and Premiere Pro, you can use a third party tool called "Xto7."
-For more information on using this tool, see this XtoCC tutorial.
+To share data between Final Cut Pro X and Premiere Pro, you can also use a third-party tool called "Xto7."
+For more information on using this tool, see the XtoCC tutorial.